rotdrop/cafevdb/README.md

 - addressbook integration via Nextcloud
 - encryption of sensible information
 - management of bank accounts and debit mandates
-- export of bulk-transactions in from suitable for input to AqBanking-CLI
+- export of bulk-transactions in form suitable for input to AqBanking-CLI

 The orchestra data-base is held separate from the cloud database and is based on Doctrine/ORM.
 This is also the reason why the App currently does not work with Nextcloud later than v20, as Doctrine/ORM still does not support Doctrine/DBAL 3.0, but Nextcloud >= 21 depends on DBAL v3.

 --
 cH